Igniters (Combustion control)

 Infrared scanners measure the surface temperature of the kiln.
 The measurement ensures the condition of the brick lining as potential brick damages appear as hot spots on the temperature map generated by the scanner software.
 With this information, you can find the part to be repaired on time and the oven will last longer.
 The scanner also detects the formation of a ring in the oven.
 The rings stands out as dark and colder zones on the temperature map.
 Sintrol designs the locations and the required number of scanners with 3D modeling.
 Often, oven support structures create blind spots on line scanners that can be measured with the help of additional dot scanners.

 When you want to optimize the operation of your lime or cement kiln but control risk and emissions, Sintrol can find the most suitable solution for your process.
 With the Sintrol Lime Kiln instrumentation solution, you can control the process from start to finish.
-We can provide a comprehensive solution or focus on specific process stages – it’s up to you.
+We can provide a comprehensive solution or focus on specific process stages – according to your needs.

 Together, we’ll determine your biggest process challenges.
 Then, our expert team will assess your situation and design a lime kiln measurement solution that meets your specific needs – including scanning, combustion monitoring and emission measurement.